 Introduction

-When choosing the right white wine to pair with cheese, it is important to understand how the flavors can complement and enhance each other.
+When choosing the right white wine for cheese, it is important to understand how the flavors can complement and enhance each other.
 We discuss different types of white wine and their ideal cheeses.

 Soft goat cheese